Knolly Clarke: Education and career

 Clarke was ordained at first as deacon of St. Michael's Cathedral, Barbados in 1961 and then as priest in Trinidad also in 1961.
 He first served as Assistant Priest at St Stephen's in Princes Town.
 In 1963, Clarke went to All Saints in Port of Spain as assistant curate, during which time he decided to further his studies and obtained a Licentiate of Theology at the University of Western Ontario.
 On completion of his studies in Canada he returned to home to St. Stephen's where he served for a further five years.
 He then took up a scholarship to study at McGill University where he completed the Master of Sacred Theology in 1973.
 On his return to Trinidad he was again assigned to St Stephen's, he was made Canon in 1974 and was then assigned to St. Agnes Parish in St. James where he spent seven years.
 Clarke later spent 12 years at St Paul's in San Fernando.
 He was appointed Dean of the Cathedral in 1994.
 He obtained his Doctoral degree at Sewanee: The University of the South.

 On retirement in 2004, Clarke worked as Associate General Secretary with the Caribbean Council of Churches.
 He currently serves as Priest in Charge at Christ Church, Cascade a small parish in suburban Port-of-Spain.
 He also coordinates and lectures in the Ethics and Moral Values programme at the Cipriani College of Labour and Co-operative Studies.
-Clarke is the Anglican representative the on the Inter Religious Organisation of Trinidad and Tobago.
+Clarke is the Anglican representative on the Inter Religious Organisation of Trinidad and Tobago.
 Clarke also serves as Chairman and Dean of the Sehon Goodridge Theological Society a non-profit inter-denominational organization that seeks to promote theological study, interfaith dialog and named in honor of the late Archbishop of the Windward Islands Sehon Goodridge.